marcoslin/ang_rest_auth/xcauth.md

 Both `cnonce` and `auth-token` are considered secrete and should only be transmitted during the authentication and only over SSL connection.

-Following Quality of Protection (gop) can be configured for XCAUTH:
+Following Quality of Protection (qop) can be configured for XCAUTH:

 * `xauth`:    simple XOR based authentication
 * `xauth-nc`: XAUTH with NC